 Click here for a zip file containing all necessary program files, coefficient files, and sample input and output files to evaluate the Boore et al. (2014) (aka "BSSA14") GMPEs (click here for a copy of the paper).

-An update of the stochastic method part of the SMSIM software was uploaded on 08 June 2016
+An very minor update of the stochastic method part of the SMSIM software was uploaded on 27 February 2018

-The main changes in this version are the inclusion of a new program (ratios_of_loop_program) that computes ratios of the output of some of the "loop" programs that produce output for loops over such things as period, magnitude, distance, stress, and κ0.
+Version 7.00 accounts for some changes in underlying programs, such as the subroutine that calculates response spectra; version 7.01, uploaded on 27 February 2018, is the same as version 7.00 except for a change in an input argument to the response spectra subroutine rs_calc.
+The following comments on earlier versions still apply: The main changes in version 6.2 (2016) are the inclusion of a new program (ratios_of_loop_program) that computes ratios of the output of some of the "loop" programs that produce output for loops over such things as period, magnitude, distance, stress, and κ0.
 In addition, the program tmrsk_loop_rv_drvr, added in the 15 January 2016 update of SMSIM, has been modified to allow the output to be ordered in various ways for period, magnitude, distance, stress, and κ0 (T, M, R, S, and K).
 This is for convenience in plotting the output.
 For example, the order KTMRS (specified in the control file tmrsk_loop_rv_drvr.ctl) would be used if the output was to be plotted as a function of the stress parameter.
 In this case, the initials indicate the loop order, from outer (κ0) to inner (S).

 Here are some of the comments accompanying the 15 January 2016 update.
 They are important, for they describe what I consider to be the most useful programs in doing SMSIM calculations.
 The program names are tmrsk_loop_rv_drvr, tmrsk_loop_td_drvr, and fmrsk_loop_fas_drvr.
 These programs replace tmrs_rv_drvr, tmrs_loop_rv_drvr, tmrs_td_drvr, tmrs_loop_td_drvr, fmrs_fas_drvr, and fmrs_loop_fas_drvr.
 The new tmrsk programs combine output with units of velocity and acceleration into single columns, one for which the acceleration has units of cm/s/s, and the other where the acceleration has units of g.
 A possible undesirable change in the first versions of the new programs is that there is no longer any control over output in terms of the order of T, M, R, Δσ, and κ0.
 (This was modified for tmrsk_loop_rv_drvr in the 08 June 2016 update.)
 It is easy enough to open the output in programs such as Excel and CoStat and sort as desired.
 This is especially useful in making plots.